umco/umbraco-ditto/docs/publishedcontentmodelfactory.md

 # `IPublishedContent` Model Factory

-> **Warning:** You will receive limited support if you choose to use the Model Factory with Ditto.
+> **Warning:** The Model Factory implementation for Ditto should be considered as a prototype / proof-of-concept.
+You will receive limited support (from the Ditto team) if you choose to use it.

 As of v7.1.4, Umbraco ships with using a default model factory for `IPublishedContent`.
 For more information about the [IPublishedContentModelFactory](https://github.com/zpqrtbnk/Zbu.ModelsBuilder/wiki/IPublishedContentModelFactory) please the "Zbu.ModelsBuilder" wiki: